slug23/nimiq-prestashop/README.md

-# uPlexa PrestaShop
+# Nimiq PrestaShop
-A Prestashop addon for accepting uPlexa (UPX)
+A Prestashop addon for accepting Nimiq (NIM)

 Compatible with the stable version of Prestashop (1.6.x).
 And working on 1.7.x